 Insurance in the United States is divided into two broad categories: life and health insurance, and property and casualty insurance.

-The Rocky Mountain Insurance Information Association focuses on property and casualty insurance.
-According to the National Association of Insurance Commissioners (NAIC) there were 2,623 property/casualty insurance companies in the United States in 2013.
-Insurance jobs employed more than 3.0 million people with P & C insurance invested assets totaling $1.4 trillion in 2013.
+The Rocky Mountain Insurance Association focuses on property and casualty insurance.
+According to the National Association of Insurance Commissioners (NAIC) there were 5.965 property/casualty insurance companies in the United States in 2018.
+Insurance jobs employed more than 2.8 million people with P & C insurance invested assets totaling $1.7 trillion in 2018.
 Source: U.S. Dept. of Labor

 Colorado experienced record-setting wildfires in June 2013, then record flooding in September and was the 5th most costly catastrophe state with $907 million in losses.

 Direct premiums written are premiums collected by an insurer from policyholders.
 They are a measure of how large a book of business each company has in a particular market.
 Direct premiums written by property and casualty insurers in 2018 totaled $618 billion.
 Source: Insurance Information Institute

 Here's how the Rocky Mountain Region stacks up:

 - Utah: $5 billion

 California had the most direct premiums written ($80.9 billion), followed by Texas, Florida, New York, and Illinois.

 For more detailed industry financial and economical data, please visit https://www.iii.org.